Please provide your zip code to see plans in your area.

 During the annual Medicare open enrollment period, you’ll likely see commercials for a “giveback” or “premium reduction” rebate that will reduce the amount you have to pay for Medicare Part B. Here’s what you need to know about how this works:

-But some of those plans go a step further, offering “giveback” rebates that pay a portion of their enrollees’ Part B premiums.
+But some plans go a step further, offering “giveback” rebates that pay a portion of their enrollees’ Medicare Part B premiums.
 This benefit, also referred to as a Medicare Part B premium reduction, has been available since 2003.
 And although most Advantage plans do not offer a giveback rebate, the benefit has become more popular and widespread in recent years, and is increasingly marketed as a stand-out benefit by Medicare Advantage plans that do offer it.

 The specifics of the giveback rebate rules are outlined in federal regulations that have been applicable since Medicare+Choice plans were rebranded as Medicare Advantage.
 Medicare Advantage plans receive payments from the federal government (which cost the government more per person than it spends on Original Medicare).
-But the plan can opt to receive a reduced payment and use the payment reduction to offset some of the Part B premium for its enrollees.
+But the plan can opt to receive a reduced payment and use the payment reduction to offset some of the Medicare Part B premium for its enrollees.

-For most Medicare beneficiaries, the cost of Part B is deducted from their Social Security checks.
-Beneficiaries who don’t receive Social Security retirement benefits are invoiced directly for their Part B premiums.
-The giveback rebate can be used by people in either scenario: If you’re receiving Social Security retirement benefits and you enroll in an Advantage plan with a giveback rebate, the amount that’s deducted from your check to cover the cost of Part B will be lower.
+The giveback rebate can be used by people in either scenario: If you’re receiving Social Security retirement benefits and you enroll in an Medicare Advantage plan with a giveback rebate, the amount that’s deducted from your Social Security check to cover the cost of Medicare Part B will be lower.
 And if you pay your premiums directly to Medicare, you’ll be invoiced a smaller amount.

 Assuming there are Medicare Advantage plans in your area that offer a giveback rebate, it’s important to evaluate all of the available plans based on how they’ll serve your overall needs.
 If a plan has a $50 giveback rebate but will end up costing you an extra $60 every month at the pharmacy, or doesn’t include your doctors in its network, it’s probably not going to be your best option.

-To address these issues, CMS has proposed that Medicare Advantage and Part D insurers “may not engage in marketing that advertises benefits that are not available to beneficiaries in the service area where the marketing appears unless unavoidable in a local market.”
-If finalized, this would take effect in 2024.
+To address these issues, CMS has finalized a rule (added as section (b)(8) in CFR § 422.2263) clarifying that Medicare Advantage and Part D insurers are not allowed to “advertise benefits that are not available to beneficiaries in the service area(s) where the marketing appears, unless the advertisement is in local media that serves the service area(s) where the benefits are available and reaching beneficiaries who reside in other service areas is unavoidable.”

 The total monthly premium is just one aspect of your coverage, and there are numerous other features that you’re going to want to take into consideration when you’re making a plan selection.
 For example: